uclh-critical-care/journal-club/src/readme.md

 - [ ] @TODO: (2017-05-15) use columns for publishing, after publishing move article
 - [ ] @TODO: (2017-05-15) place comment on trello with link after publishing
 - [ ] @TODO: (2017-05-15) delete old post if re-appears in to publish column
+- [ ] @TODO: (2017-05-15) rewrite into single script that you can run from the command line

 ## Breadcrumbs

+# Notes

+Rewrite with try/except blocks
+Think about unit tests
+Think about class structure

 # Log